magento/devdocs/guides/v2.3/comp-mgr/cli/upgrade-with-plugin.md

 ## Update metadata

 {: .bs-callout-info }
-Updating the metadata in `composer.json` file is entirely superficial, not functional.
+Updating the metadata in the `composer.json` file is entirely superficial, not functional.

 Update the `"name"`, `"version"`, and `"description"` fields in the `composer.json` file as desired.